From honored poets to internationally acclaimed human rights scholars.

 HUMN 6338 The Fire of Transformation: Exploring the Mystical Life

-HUMN 6358 Trances and Dances: Investigations of Aboriginal Religious Life
+HUMN 6358 Trances and Dances: Investigations into Indigenous Religious Life

 HUMN 7379 Plants of the Gods: Religion and Psychedelics

-HUMN 7380 The Philosophy of Yoga and the Practice of Meditation
+HUMN 7380 Waking Up: The Philosophy of Yoga and the Practice of Meditation

 SOSC 7367 The Struggle for Global Justice: Global and Transnational Feminism